-- the extent of information already made available through monitoring or other means to date; - its relevance under the RMA; - the Council's obligations to monitor consented activities and their effects under the RMA; - the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.
+- its relevance under the RMA; - the Council's obligations to monitor consented activities and their effects under the RMA; - the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.

 The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents.